tfsumon/byteboltsec-hugo-test/content/english/blog/data-risk-assessment.md

 ## Common risk mitigation strategies

 With the average cost of a data breach at USD 4.45 million (Verizon), implementing the right mitigation strategies is critical.
-Some common mitigation strategies include:
+Some common mitigation strategies that every business should implement are:

 1. **Access Controls:** Implementing access controls, such as role-based access, least privilege principles, and multi-factor authentication, can help mitigate the risk of unauthorized access to sensitive files.
 2. **Network Segmentation:** Implementing network segmentation and separating critical systems and data from less secure environments can limit the potential impact of a breach.